-- Read Cache, Write Cache: Enabling these is not supported for RAID 3 LUNs or hot spares. - Minimal Latency Reads: To change this option, which is available only for RAID 3 LUNs, click Minimal Latency Reads in the Options section.
-For more information on minimal latency reads, see page 48. - Default SP: If the LUN is not a hot spare, click the button for the other SP to change the LUN's default owner to that SP.
+- Rebuild Priority and Verify Priority: For a RAID 3 LUN, if you want a different rebuild or verify priority from that in the field, select it from the pull-down list.
+For more information on these options, see page 46. - Read Cache, Write Cache: Enabling these is not supported for RAID 3 LUNs or hot spares. - Minimal Latency Reads: To change this option, which is available only for RAID 3 LUNs, click Minimal Latency Reads in the Options section.
+For more information on minimal latency reads, see page 47. - Default SP: If the LUN is not a hot spare, click the button for the other SP to change the LUN's default owner to that SP.
 This option is available only for arrays with two SPs.
-For more information on default SP, see page 47. - 10.
+For more information on default SP, see page 46. - 10.
 If your application that is writing to the RAID 3 LUN is single-threaded and performance is more important than data integrity, you can increase the performance of these applications by enabling RAID 3 buffering: - Display the Array Configuration window for the array whose RAID 3 write buffering you want to enable. - Determine whether the array's RAID 3 write buffering is enabled: click the array information window button near the right end of the array toolbar in the Array Configuration window, or choose Array Information from the Array menu.
-A window opens; Figure 2-17 shows an example.
+A window opens; Figure 2-20 shows an example.